roeger/icaps25.github.io/content/organization/paper_classification_system.md

 - Position Paper
   - The paper presents novel research questions, or reflects on the status and approaches to existing research questions.
   - Examples of contributions in this category would be: meta-analysis of research trends, results, benchmarks.
+- Tools
+  - The paper discusses a tool of interest to the community or a new version of a tool built using novel algorithmic and engineering techniques.
+Submissions must describe tools of broad interest and utility to the ICAPS community.
+    Papers in this category must clearly describe the problem to be solved, its importance, related work, the techniques used in the tool and their novelty, the construction of the tool, its unique features, discuss how the tool is used and present benchmarking of the tool including comparisons with other tools and previous versions of the tool.
+For tools from the industry, the description should be useful in allowing the community members to reproduce some of the key techniques or “tricks” in their own tools.
+  - Examples of contributions in this category would be, but are not limited to, planners (i.e. solvers integrating representations and methods), model checkers and synthesis tools, general libraries to construct, manage and transform representations of planning and scheduling problems, applications for visualizing, benchmarking and comparing planners or other types of tools, etc.
+  - These submissions will be required to provide a digital copy of or suitably configured access to the tool.
+Guidelines for these submission will be published soon.
+  - There is no requirement of anonymizing the artifact, as we consider the authors of the paper and the (possibly) different and many contributors to a tool as two separate entities, where the latter are given credit in different and appropriate ways consistent with the laws and customs that apply.

 ## Topic Tags